Monotheism in pre-Islamic Arabia: Epigraphy

 With a few exceptions, there are no polytheistic pre-Islamic Arabian inscriptions from the fourth to sixth centuries: among over one hundred monumental inscriptions that could testify to a polytheistic cult, only two of them do, along with less than ten inscriptions from wood remains.
 Similarly, of 58 extant Late Sabaic inscriptions that mention the theonym Rahmanan from the period of Jewish rule in south Arabia, none of them can be labelled as pagan or polytheistic.
 Invocation of alternative deities was rare, though it suggests the cult surrounding Rahmanan was henotheistic as opposed to purely monotheistic.
 Once Christian rule initiates in South Arabia in the early sixth century, extant inscriptions become purely monotheistic.

 Epigraphic evidence further attests to the spread of Judaism beyond South Arabia, into northwestern Arabia, as well as Christianity into all major regions of Arabia including northern Arabia and the southern Levant, southern Arabia, western Arabia, and across the gulf of eastern Arabia.
 All Paleo-Arabic inscriptions from the fifth and sixth centuries, which have been found in all major regions of the Arabian peninsula and in the southern Levant, are either monotheistic or explicitly Christian.
 These inscriptions also demonstrate a penetration of monotheism into previously thought holdouts or surviving bastions of paganism or polytheism, such as Dumat al-Jandal and Taif (which ibn al-Kalbi held to be the centre of the cult of Al-Lat in the sixth century).
 These inscriptions refer to God with the use of terms like Allāh, al-Ilāh (ʾl-ʾlh), and Rabb ("Lord").
 The uncontracted form Al-Ilāh/ʾl-ʾlh is thought to have among Christians as an isomorphism or calque for the Greek expression ho theos, which is how the Hebrew ʾĕlōhîm is rendered in the Septuagint.
 This uncontracted form continued to be used by Christians until the tenth century, even as the form ʾllh appeared in the Quran with two consecutive lāms without a hamza.
 One Islamic-era example of the uncontracted form is in the Yazid inscription.

 Pre-Islamic poetry

 Pre-Islamic Arabic poetry rarely mentions idols or the gods and practices of polytheistic religion.
-Principally, they indicate a belief in monotheism or henotheism.
+Principally, they indicate a belief in monotheism.

 Quran

 The Quran occasionally offers evidence for vestiges of knowledge of polytheistic deities in two passages.
-Its descriptions of the "associators" (mushrikūn) have been increasingly understood, since originally being posited by Julius Wellhausen, to be references to monotheistic/henotheistic individuals who did not dispute the supremacy of Allah but instead believed in other beings (such as angels) that acted as intermediaries in the devotion to the one high God.
+Its descriptions of the "associators" (mushrikūn) have been increasingly understood, since originally being posited by Julius Wellhausen, to be references to monotheistic individuals who did not dispute the supremacy of Allah but instead believed in other beings (such as angels) that acted as intermediaries in the devotion to the one high God.